Predict Your Lifespan By These 12 Tests

 Stephanie Studenski, M.D., M.P.H., of the University of Pittsburgh, and colleagues conducted a study to assess the association of gait speed with survival in older adults and to determine the degree to which gait speed explains variability in survival after accounting for age and sex.

 The researchers found that gait speed was associated with differences in the probability of survival at all ages in both sexes, but was especially informative after age 75 years.
 At this age, predicted 10-year survival across the range of gait speeds ranged from 19 percent to 87 percent in men and from 35% to 91% in women.

 Predicted years of remaining life for each sex and age increased as gait speed increased, with a gait speed of about 0.8 meters [2.6 feet]/second at the median [midpoint] life expectancy at most ages for both sexes.
 Gait speeds of 1.0 meter [3.3 feet]/second or higher consistently demonstrated survival that was longer than expected by age and sex alone.

 Gait speed might be used to identify older adults with increased risk of early mortality, perhaps those with gait speeds slower than 0.6 meter (2 feet)/second.

 Why would gait speed predict your lifespan?
 Walking requires energy, movement control, and support and places demands on multiple organ systems, including the heart, lungs, circulatory, nervous, and musculoskeletal systems.
 Slowing gait may reflect both damaged systems and a high-energy cost of walking.

 What to do?

 #5 Heart rate recovery predicts both fitness and mortality risk

-How quickly your heart rate recovers after a heart-thumping workout not only indicates fitness but your risk of dying prematurely.
-You can do the following heart rate recovery test at home:
+How quickly your heart rate recovers after a heart-thumping workout not only indicates fitness but your risk of dying prematurely, says this 2018 study, which confirmed the hypothesis that heart rate recovery not only predicts total mortality (from all causes), but is an even stronger predictor of cardiovascular death and, surprisingly, also predicts non‐cardiovascular death.

 - Perform an activity that will make your heart race for two minutes, such as jump rope, jumping jacks or run.